harness-community/drag-stack/README.md

 $DAG_HOME/hack/install-gitea
 ```

-You can now access Gitea in your browser using the url <http://gitea-127.0.0.1.sslip.io:30950>.
+You can access Gitea now in your browser using open <http://gitea-127.0.0.1.sslip.io:30950>.
 Default credentials `demo/demo@123`.

 ## Deploy ArgoCD